 These issues will need to be fixed before installation begins.

 Any electrical connections housed in the loft should also be checked for safety.
 Also be on the lookout for any signs of wildlife, especially bats or other legally protected species.
 If present, then you must get some advice from the relevant nature conservation agency before starting any work.

 3. Check the age of the property and any planning restrictions

 Obviously, it’s important to ensure the owner has planning permission before carrying out any work.
-However, if they’re looking to have insulation installation carried out under the Green Homes Grant scheme, you also need to check if the property is traditionally constructed and protected (such as a listed building).
-In these cases, you will need to have PAS 2035:2019 certification and ensure all of the work is carried out following the process in PAS 2035 including appointing a TrustMark Retrofit Coordinator
+We would also recommend that any insulation retrofit is carried out following the process in PAS 2035, including appointing a TrustMark Retrofit Coordinator

 4. Choose between cold and warm roof approaches